heathprovost/openbd-heroku/README.md

 **If I try to do "foreman start" on a project I created with a different user account it fails.
 What gives?**

 Foreman occasionally has issues on Windows reading environment variables and expanding them in your Procfile.
-To work around this, the plugin sets $HOME inside of the .env file in your project to whatever the value was for the user who ran it originally.
-Just edit .env and set HOME to your current accounts home directory and you should be good to go.
+To work around this, the plugin sets $HOME inside of your-project/.env to whatever the value was for the user who ran it originally.
+Just edit .env and set HOME to your current account's home directory and you should be good to go.

 **I don't want all this fancy stuff.
 I want OpenBD to work exactly like I'm used to.
 Can I do that?**